Gokyo Lakes with Renjo La Pass Trek

 • MealsBLD

-From Macchermo you will descend to the river bank.
-Then you will climb to the Ngozumpa glacier and reach the first Gokyo Lake.
-Then you will follow the terrain of the first mountain and reach the second and third Gokyo Lake.
-You will spend your night in Gokyo village at a teahouse.
+You will then reach the first Gokyo Lake.
+Then you will follow the terrain of the first mountain and reach the second and third Gokyo Lakes.
+We’ll spend the night in Gokyo village at a teahouse.

 Day 8:Trek to Gokyo Ri and 5th Lake